 For example, before you recycle that plastic to-go container with food remnants, think of the person that will have to handle that messy container in a week.
 Not only is it gross, it’s not ideal as a recyclable material.
 Give containers a quick scrape to ensure you’ve removed any excess food.

-If you do these three things you will make the recycling process more efficient and you will increase the value of what you send to your local facility.
-So the next time you make that trip to the recycle bin ask yourself if you have made the change.
+Doing these three things will make the recycling process more efficient and you will increase the value of what you send to your local facility.
+With your newfound knowledge of contaminants, you can help save the planet.
+The next time you make that trip to the recycle bin, ask yourself – have you helped prevent contaminants?